emilwalsted/respmech/README.md

 ```

 ## Entropy calculation
-Entropy is calculated for the selected input columns/channels on a per-breath basis, and averaged as the other measurements.
+Sample Entropy<sup>[1](#sampenref2),[2](#sampenref2)</sup> here is calculated for the selected input columns/channels on a per-breath basis, and averaged as the other measurements.
 If you selected to calculate entropy for one or more columns, you must specify the parameters for entropy calculation in your settings:

 ```
 'entropy_epochs': 2, #Epoch parameter (m) to use with entropy calculation.
 Default is 2.
 'entropy_tolerance': 0.1, #Tolerance (r) parameter to use with entropy calculation.
 This value is multiplied with the SD of the data.
 Default is 0.1.
 ```

+_<a name="sampenref1">1</a>) Lozano-García M, Leonardo, Moxham J, Rafferty F., Torres A, Jolley CJ, Jané R. Assessment of Inspiratory Muscle Activation using Surface Diaphragm Mechanomyography and Crural Diaphragm Electromyography. doi:10.1109/EMBC.2018.8513046._

+_<a name="sampenref2">2</a>) Aboy M, David, Austin D, Pau.
+Characterization of Sample Entropy in the Context of Biomedical  Signal Analysis.
+2007. doi:10.1109/IEMBS.2007.4353701._

 ## Output data
+Output data are saved as Excel spreadsheets in the _'data'_ subfolder of the output fold    er, while diagnostic plots are saved in the _‘plots’_ subfolder of the output folder.

+### Numeric Data
-Output data are saved as Excel spreadsheets in the _'data'_ subfolder of the output folder.
-There are two options for data output: The overall averages from each file, merged together in a single spreadsheet, and the individual breath-by-breath values for each file are saved in a separate spreadsheet per input file.
-You can turn these outputs on/off using these settings:
+There are two options for numeric data output: The overall averages from each file, merged together in a single spreadsheet, and the individual breath-by-breath values for each file are saved in a separate spreadsheet per input file.
+You can turn these outputs on/off using these settings and choose to output both or either option:
 ```
 # Data input/output
 'saveaveragedata': True, #False: don't save, True: save.